vssrcj/item-catalog/README.md

 Vagrant is needed for this application to work.

 First install Virtualbox (or another supported provider) for virtualisation.
-A guid is found [here](https://www.udacity.com/wiki/ud197/install-vagrant) to install both virtualbox and vagrant.
+A guide is found [here](https://www.udacity.com/wiki/ud197/install-vagrant) to install both virtualbox and vagrant.

 ### Launch Vagrant